CARIBBEAN MEDICAL SCHOOL RANKINGS

 Yes!
 Trinity’s accreditation by CAAM-HP, the primary accrediting authority for Caribbean medical schools, enables our graduates to participate in the residency match processes in the United States and Canada, as well as apply for residencies and licensure in both countries.

-All rotations are scheduled by a Trinity clerkship administrator.
-Students rotate with a low preceptor-to-student ratio and can complete their full 48 weeks of core rotations in one location at our affiliated hospitals and clinics – no moving around from city to city, no waiting for rotations slots to open, and no gaps between rotations.
+All clinical rotations are scheduled by a Trinity clerkship administrator.
+Students rotate with a low preceptor-to-student ratio and can complete their full 48 weeks of core clinical rotations in one location at our affiliated hospitals and clinics.
+There’s no moving around from city to city, no waiting for rotations slots to open, and no gaps between rotations.

-Absolutely.
-Trinity students have a cumulative residency placement rate of 96%, with many graduates going on to become chief residents within their programs.
+Trinity students have a residency placement rate of 96% over the last 5 years, with many graduates going on to become chief residents within their programs.

 The second phase of Trinity School of Medicine’s MD program consists of clinical clerkships in the U.S., conducted in hospitals and medical facilities where students utilize what they’ve learned in the basic science courses and the Introduction to Clinical and Community Medicine courses.
 Under the supervision of faculty physicians, students participate in 48 weeks of required core clerkships and 27 weeks of elective clerkships.
 From the different clerkships, students obtain clinical expertise in the basic disciplines in preparation for advanced training during their residencies.
 There are no waiting lists for core rotations at Trinity School of Medicine.
 No student is admitted to the school without us knowing there is a slot available for them when they start their rotations.